daveminer/graphql/README.md

 Low-level GraphQL client for Go.

-* Simple, familiar API
+- Simple, familiar API
-* Respects `context.Context` timeouts and cancellation
+- Respects `context.Context` timeouts and cancellation
-* Build and execute any kind of GraphQL request
+- Build and execute any kind of GraphQL request
-* Use strong Go types for response data
+- Use strong Go types for response data
-* Use variables and upload files
+- Use variables and upload files
-* Simple error handling
+- Simple error handling

 ## Installation

 Make sure you have a working Go environment.
-To install graphql, simply run:
+To install graphql, run:

 ```
 $ go get github.com/machinebox/graphql